secureworks/aristotle/docs/Aristotle.rst

   logger = logging.getLogger("aristotle")
   logger.addHandler(logging.StreamHandler())

-To use, create a Ruleset object and pass it a string containing the ruleset or a filename of a ruleset:
+To use, create a ``Ruleset`` object and pass it a string containing the ruleset or a filename of a ruleset  call, along with a filter string.
+Then call  ``filter_ruleset`` to get a list of SWIDs matching the filter string

 .. autoclass:: aristotle.Ruleset
    :members: get_stats, set_metadata_filter, filter_ruleset, output_rules, get_all_sids, print_header, get_stats, print_stats, print_ruleset_summary